UdayKiranJadi/CNN-Project/README.md

-Image Classifier with TensorFlow & CNN
+# Image Classifier with TensorFlow & CNN
-# CIFAR-10 Image Classifier (React + TF.js + Keras)

 A small end‑to‑end image classification project:
 - **Training** in Python/Keras on CIFAR‑10 (32×32×3).